New to a database and don’t know about the types of keys in DBMS? If yes, then this blog will help you explore the types of keys in DBMS

 Phone and Roll_No columns will have unique and non-null values.
 But one has to become a primary key and another a candidate key.

 A super key is a key used to identify a record from a database uniquely.
 It is a superset of candidate keys.
 Including all the possible and potential primary keys.
+The super key also included in the another one best types of keys in DBMS.
 It supports null values.
 All candidate keys are super keys but the reverse is not true.

 Here Emp Id and Mobile No are both super keys.
 Both of these columns are potential primary keys.